 On November 16, 2017, the City filed a letter with FEMA challenging the “improved project” designation and emphasizing that the originally recommended scope of work is necessary to safely repair the damage.
 Subsequently, FEMA requested additional information and technical studies, to which the City has responded in full.
 However, since receiving the letter and participating in several subsequent meetings convened by the City and CalOES, FEMA has yet to respond with a written decision.

-The City has completed project plans, specifications, and the competitive bidding process, and is prepared to award a contract and commence construction immediately upon FEMA approval.
-Should the City award a contract and commence work prior to receiving FEMA approval, it would invalidate the claims process and leave the City responsible for the entirety of the project cost.
+The City completed project plans, specifications, and the competitive bidding process, and prepared to award a contract and commence construction immediately upon FEMA approval.
+If the City awarded a contract and commence work prior to receiving FEMA approval, it would invalidate the claims process and leave the City responsible for the entirety of the project cost.
 However, if approved, the City’s share of the project will be 6.25 percent of the total project cost of $1.2 million, resulting in taxpayer savings of $1.125 million.

-Despite the delays, the City continues its good faith efforts to work with FEMA to reach a conclusion that results in a safe restoration of the Sycamore Canyon Trail and protects the greatest amount of local funding that can be used to fund public safety, infrastructure improvements, and programming for Diamond Bar residents.
+Despite the delays, the City continued its good faith efforts to work with FEMA to reach a conclusion that would result in a safe restoration of the Sycamore Canyon Trail and protect the greatest amount of local funding that can be used to fund public safety, infrastructure improvements, and programming for Diamond Bar residents.

 Questions or comments related to this project?
-Contact Assistant to the City Manager Anthony Santos by email or phone at (909) 839-7016
+Contact the Public Works Department at (909) 839-7040.